SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

 #

-#### Part 2
+### Task 2 Part II: `TwitchChatBotManager`
-In `TwitchChatBotManager.java`, connect our ChatBot to produce to the new `twitch-chat-events` kafka topic.
+In `TwitchChatBotManager.java`, update `handleChatMessage(ChannelMessageEvent event)`.
+Your ChatBot should write to the new `twitch-chat-events` kafka topic.

 **Requirements:**
-1. Inject the `TwitchChatEventProducer` into the `TwitchChatBotManager` constructor
+1. DI the `TwitchChatEventProducer` into the constructor
-2. Whenever we're handling an incoming message, publish it to the topic.
+2. In the event handler, publish the `TwitchChatEvent` to the topic.

-### Integration Testing
+### E2E Tests
 - [ ] Run the application:
     ```shell
     ./gradlew bootRun
     ```
-- [ ] Your ChatBot should connect/listen to the hardcoded Set<String> defined in `getChannelsJoined()`
+- [ ] Your ChatBot should connect/listen to all the hardcoded channel names defined in `getChannelsJoined()`
-- [ ] Your ChatBot should be publishing kafka messages to the topic
+- [ ] Your ChatBot should be publishing messages to `twitch-chat-events` topic
 - [ ] Check **Offset Explorer 3** to see that your `TwitchChatEvent` is actually published to your kafka topic